Code-Institute-Submissions/RHoganD-Riding-Centre_DecResub/README.md

 The site was completed as a part of a Full Stack Software Developer Diploma at the Code Institute and is my Portfolio Project 1.
 I would like to thank my mentor Mitko, who has been a great help in thi sproject.
 Luke Walters, is always there when needed.
 His help is invaluable.
-Mike Ralph,  for the insight, provided with the responsiveness .
-Thank you for making this submission possible.
+Mike Ralph,  for the insight, provided with the responsiveness Thanks to all of you for making this submission possible.

 # Deployment
 The site was deployed to GitHub pages.
 The steps to deploy are as follows: